rkoramtin/Brain-Tumor-Segmentation-for-MRI-using-Keras/README.md

 # Brain-MRI-segmentation-using-Keras
 ![alt text](http://uupload.ir/files/c0aj_seg.png)
-Segmentation is the proccess of finding the boundries of various tissues and Image Segmentation plays a vital role in medical imaging applications.
+Segmentation is the process of finding the boundaries of various tissues and Image Segmentation plays a vital role in medical imaging applications.
-In this project I've used U-Net architecture which is one of the popular architectures for segmentaion.
+In this project I've used U-Net architecture which is one of the popular architectures for segmentation.
 ## Data Set
 Brain MRI segmentation (LGG Segmentation Dataset): https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation <br>
 This dataset contains brain MR images together with manual FLAIR abnormality segmentation masks.